ajv-validator/ajv/docs/strict-mode.md

 }
 ```

-The schema above violates `strictTypes` as "array" type is not compatible with object.
+The schema above violates `strict.types` as "array" type is not compatible with object.
 If you used `allowUnionTypes: true` option, the above schema can be fixed in this way:

 ```javascript
 {